Prediction and mitigation of mutation threats to COVID-19 vaccines and antibody therapies: Introduction

 \section{Introduction}

-The expeditious spread of coronavirus disease 2019 (COVID-19) pandemic caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) has led to 34,667,658 confirmed cases and 1,030,040 fatalities as of September 30, 2020.
-In the 21st century, three major outbreaks of deadly pneumonia are caused by $\beta$-coronaviruses: SARS-CoV (2002), Middle East respiratory syndrome coronavirus (MERS-CoV) (2012), and SARS-CoV-2 (2019) \cite{lu2020genomic}.
+The expeditious spread of coronavirus disease 2019 (COVID-19) pandemic caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) has led to { 95,932,739 confirmed cases and 2,054,853 fatalities as of January 20, 2021.} In the 21st century, three major outbreaks of deadly pneumonia are caused by $\beta$-coronaviruses: SARS-CoV (2002), Middle East respiratory syndrome coronavirus (MERS-CoV) (2012), and SARS-CoV-2 (2019) \cite{lu2020genomic}.
 Similar to SARS-CoV and MERS-CoV, SARS-CoV-2 causes respiratory infections, and the transmission of viruses occurs among family members or in healthcare settings at the early stages of the outbreak.
-However, SARS-CoV-2 has an unprecedentedly high infection rate compared to SARS-CoV and MERS-CoV \cite{shin2020covid}.
+However, SARS-CoV-2 has an unprecedented scale of infection.
 Considering the high infection rate, high prevalence rate, long incubation period \cite{shin2020covid}, asymptomatic transmission \cite{day2020covid,long2020clinical}, and potential seasonal pattern \cite{kissler2020projecting} of COVID-19, the development of specific antiviral drugs, antibody therapies, and effective vaccines is of paramount importance.
-Traditional drug discovery takes more than ten years, on average, to bring a new drug on the market \cite{12yeartrip}.
+Traditional drug discovery takes more than ten years, on average, to bring a new drug to the market \cite{12yeartrip}.
 However, developing potent SARS-CoV-2 specified antibodies and vaccines is a relatively more efficient and less time-consuming strategy to combat COVID-19 for the ongoing pandemic \cite{bloch2020deployment}.
 Antibody therapies and vaccines depend on the host immune system.
 Recently studies have been working on the host-pathogen interaction, host immune responses, and the pathogen immune evasion strategies \cite{prompetchara2020immune, wu2020neutralizing, li2020orf6, tufan2020covid, liang2020highlight, catanzaro2020immune}, which provide insight into understanding the mechanism of antibody therapies and vaccine development.